Merzig Fair Trade Town

 Merzig is currently one of 558 fair trade towns in Germany.
 The global network of fair trade towns is made up of more than 2,000 towns in a total of 36 countries, including the United Kingdom, Sweden, Brazil and Lebanon.

-Further information about the campaign can be found at http://www.fairtrade-towns.de.
+Further information about the campaign can be found at the website of the fairtrade towns, which you can open by clicking HERE.